 “We owe an implicit reverence to all the institutions of our ancestors.”
 (Edmund Burke, A Vindication of Natural Society, 1756).

-If you find information on this website useful, please consider contributing to its maintenance and support.
+If you find information on this website useful, please consider making a tax-deductible donation for its maintenance and support.